QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 	}
 }
 ```
-This will generate a world relatively similar to that of MC's default overworld generation.
+This will generate a world relatively similar to that of 's default overworld generation.

+On a dedicated server, you navigate to your `server.properties` file and find `level-type`.
+It will have `minecraft\:normal` as the default value.

 ## Making your worldtype accessible